sholladay/pogo/README.md

 ### Request

-The `request` object passed to route handlers is an instance of Deno's [`ServerRequest`](https://github.com/denoland/deno_std/blob/a4a8bb2948e5984656724c51a803293ce82c035f/http/server.ts#L100-L202) class, with some additions.
+The `request` object passed to route handlers represents an HTTP [request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview#Requests) that was sent to the server.
+It is an instance of Deno's [`ServerRequest`](https://github.com/denoland/deno_std/blob/a4a8bb2948e5984656724c51a803293ce82c035f/http/server.ts#L100-L202) class, with some additions.

-It provides properties and methods for inspecting an HTTP request that was sent to the server.
+It provides properties and methods for inspecting the content of the request.

 #### request.body()

-Returns a `Promise` for a `UInt8Array` containing the raw bytes of the request [body](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#Body).
+Returns a `Promise` for a [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) containing the raw bytes of the request [body](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#Body).

 Note that calling this method will cause the entire body to be read into memory, which is convenient, but may be inappropriate for requests with a very large body.
 See [`request.bodyStream()`](#requestbodystream) to get the body as a stream, which will improve latency and lower memory usage.